Skip to content

-What The Heck IS Canada’s Policy?
+What The Heck IS Canada’s Climate Policy?

 For public consumption, the Harper government in Ottawa says it is concerned about climate change.
 What the Canadian Government says about climate change: